phel-lang/phel-lang/doc/content/documentation/api.md

 (get ds k & [opt])
 ```
 Get the value mapped to `key` from the datastructure `ds`.
-  Returns `opt` or nil if the value can not be found.
+  Returns `opt` or nil if the value cannot be found.

 ## `get-in`